TransparentHealth/openid-connect-consumerhealth-profile/README.md

 * James has an insurance plan with NC Medicaid.
 * James is receiving services from ACME Health.
 * James has given his spouse, Alice, read access to his medical records.
-* James' care coordinator is Carol Capenter, of ACEM Health.
+* James' care coordinator is Carol Capenter, of ACMW Health.

+Payload of `id_token`:

     {